aiforged/docs/docs/services/ocr/google-handwriting.md

 * Large PDFs or high-resolution images take longer to process; consider batching or splitting for throughput.
 * Password-protected PDFs cannot be processed unless a password is provided.

-{% hint style="info" %}
+!!! info
     Tip: Use the AIForged Custom Code utility as a pre-processor to set the password per document, so that AIForged can unlock documents before processing.
-{% endhint %}

-{% hint style="info" %}
+!!! info
     Tip: For very large PDFs or TIFFs, consider chunking by page range to avoid hitting provider limits and to keep processing responsive.
 Use the AIForged Document Splitter for this task.
-{% endhint %}

 ***